apollographql/apollo-client/docs/source/apollo-client/meteor.md

 ---
 title: Meteor integration
-order: 111
+order: 112
-description: Specifics about using Apollo serve and fetch GraphQL data in your Meteor application.
+description: Specifics about using Apollo in your Meteor application.
 ---

 The Apollo client and server tools are published on NPM, which makes them available to all JavaScript applications, including those written with Meteor 1.3 and above.
-When using Meteor with Apollo, there are a few things to keep in mind to integrate the client and server.
+When using Meteor with Apollo, there are a few things to keep in mind to have a smooth integration between the client and server.

 You can see all of these in action in the [Apollo Meteor starter kit](https://github.com/apollostack/meteor-starter-kit).